CytoidCommunity/Cytoid-wiki/docs/en/charting/cytoidio/rules.md

 - Content such as sexual content, pornography, and imagery of “private” parts are disallowed.
 But some contents are acceptable **to a respectable degree**, including small amounts of partial nudity where “private” parts aren’t shown, or offensive language.

 ::: warning Notice from author
 This game is not osu!.
-Please respect the game by not calling levels or charts “beatmaps” or calling RT “PP”.
+Please respect the game by not calling levels or charts “beatmaps” or call RT “PP”.
 :::